-The Trust is exposed to potential liability in respect of environmental hazards or liability under various environmental laws and regulations.
-In order to mitigate this potential liability, it is the Trust's policy to obtain a Phase I Environmental Audit (and Phase II if required) conducted by a qualified environmental consultant who has the appropriate insurance coverage prior to acquiring any property.
-In addition, where appropriate, tenant leases specify that the tenant will conduct its business in accordance with environmental regulations and will be responsible for any liabilities arising out of infractions of such regulations.
-It is the Trust's practice to regularly inspect tenant premises that may be subject to environmental risk.
+It is our policy to obtain a Phase I environmental audit conducted by a qualified environmental consultant prior to acquiring any additional property, who has the appropriate insurance coverage.
+In addition, where appropriate, tenant leases generally specify that the tenant will conduct its business in accordance with environmental regulations and be responsible for any liabilities arising out of infractions to such regulations.